Politics of Portugal: 19th and 20th Constitutional Governments (2011–2015)

 In the elections held on 5 June 2011, the Social Democratic Party won enough seats to form a majority government with the People's Party.
-The Government was led by Pedro Passos Coelho.
+The government was led by Pedro Passos Coelho.
 It had 11 ministers and was sworn in on 21 June.

 The Portuguese legislative election of 2015 was held on 4 October.
 The results display a relative victory of the right-wing coalition, but they also display a combined victory of the left-wing parties (including the Socialist Party), with a hung parliament (a right-wing single winner and a left-wing majority parliament).
-After the election, the XX Constitutional Government of Portugal had Pedro Passos Coelho (PSD) as the prime minister and lasted from 30 October 2015 to 26 November 2015.
-However, the Government Programme was rejected by the Parliament.
+After the election, the 20th Constitutional Government had Pedro Passos Coelho as the prime minister and lasted from 30 October 2015 to 26 November 2015.
+However, the government's budget was rejected by the parliament.
 It was the shortest-lived Portuguese national government since the Carnation Revolution.